jorlrodriguezg/jorlrodriguezg.github.io/Multispectral_imagery_classification_using_pre-trained_models.md

 Otsu, N., 1979.
 A Threshold Selection Method from Gray-Level Histograms.
 IEEE transactions on systems, man, and cybernetics 9, 62–66.arXiv:1011.1669v3.

 Scikit-learn: Machine Learning in Python, Pedregosa et al., JMLR 12, pp. 2825-2830, 2011

+# Aknowlegments

+We greatly acknowledge funding from National Geographic and Microsoft (‘AI for Earth’).